Post-purchase infrastructure

-EMET transforms merchandise, tickets, collectibles, fashion, sports, and event products into permanent customer engagement channels.
-Brands can unlock content, access, loyalty, analytics, and new revenue after the original sale.
+EMET transforms merchandise, tickets, collectibles, and apparel into living digital experiences using invisible image-recognition technology.
+Brands deliver content, access, loyalty, and revenue after the original sale permanently.

 Proven in production